All milestones must be met for full credit.

 Papers should be four pages, not including references, in the ACL format.
 Paper must use the ACL style guide (either LaTeX or Word is fine).
 Be sure to cite appropriately and follow all academic honesty standards.
 You may include figures (your own, reproductions, or copies of existing figures); be sure to provide appropriate credit for the figures.
 However, make the figures count: do not include them simply to pad the paper.
 Do not consider just “recent” papers; try to find papers from the past 25 years.

 Milestone 1: Selection of Option, Topic, and Initial list of papers.
 Decide on a topic and fill out the short form online.
 It would also be beneficial if you find at least 5 papers related to your topic.
 If you list them in the form, I can give you feedback regarding their relevance to your topic and their quality.
-This list should not be your complete or final list of papers you’ll read or consult: it is meant as a starting point.
+This list is not your complete or final list of papers you’ll read or consult: it is meant as a starting point.
 You may also remove papers from this list when you actually write your paper.

 Milestone 3: Paper Peer Review.
 In this process, you will receive up to two other students’ papers; you must provide feedback on the breadth, depth, and clarity of exposition.
 Reviewing forms and guides will be provided.
 To receive full credit for the reviews, you must provide constructive and civil reviews (a guide will be provided).
 This review will be “double-blind:” as a reviewer, you will not know whose papers you are reviewing, and as an author, you will not know who your reviewers are.
 This is why it is important for the Milestone 1 papers to be anonymized.
 All paper-reviewer identities will be known to course staff.

 Final version of the paper.
 This must be a complete, well-written paper.
-You must turn in:

 For this topic you will examine how computational/statistical models are developed to better explain (or mimic) linguistic phenomena/subfields.
-For example, you could explore computational approaches to phonology, morphology, syntax, semantics, or pragmatics—or any combination, e.g., morphosyntax, syntactic- semantic, phonology/morphology, typology, etc. (Try searching the ACL Anthology for those terms.)
+For example, you could explore computational approaches to phonology, morphology, syntax, semantics, or pragmatics—or any combination, e.g., morphosyntax, syntactic- semantic, phonology/morphology, typology, etc.

 Unsatisfied with any of the above options?
 Then feel free to pick your own topic.
 The requirement is that you must clear it with the instructor first and it must have a significant relevance to material covered in this course.